How to Make a Notion Investment Portfolio Synced with Google Sheets [Free Template]

 Assets updated in Sheets with more data.

-Creating the synced columns
+Creating the editable columns

 We want to have the value of the Current Price and Percentage columns automatically updated in Notion.
-To make this happen we will use synced columns, which allow us to make a column sync data from Sheets to Notion.
+To make this happen we will use editable columns, which allow us to make a column sync data from Sheets to Notion.
 Take a look at this short video to see how to create them:

 Read this next: How to Set Dynamic Page Titles in Notion